dotnet/docs/docs/csharp/language-reference/statements/selection-statements.md

 ### Case guards

 A case pattern may be not expressive enough to specify the condition for the evaluation of the section of a `switch` statement.
-In such a case, you can use a case guard.
+In such a case, you can use a *case guard*.
 That is an additional condition that must be satisfied together with a matched pattern.
 A case guard must be a Boolean expression.
 You specify a case guard after the `when` keyword that follows a pattern, as the following example shows:

 :::code language="csharp" source="snippets/selection-statements/SwitchStatement.cs" id="WithCaseGuard":::